Matthew Reed's emulators, utilities, and development tools for TRS-80 Models I/III/4

 You must have at least one ROM image in the emulator’s directory or it will exit with an error.
 To start the emulator, just type TRS at the MS-DOS prompt.
 The first time that you run it, the emulator will calculate your machine speed and create a configuration file, TRS.CFG.
 On successive runs, it will read the speed and other options from the configuration file.

 After the emulator displays the startup screen, it will wait for you to press a key.
-After you do, the virtual TRS-80 will start up ROM BASIC, just as a real Model 1 or 3 with no disk drives would.
+After you do, the virtual TRS-80 will start up ROM BASIC, just as a real Model I or III with no disk drives would.
 At this point, you can change any of the defaults or put disks in the virtual drives.
 Any changes that you make to the defaults will be saved in the configuration file.
 If you want to leave the emulator, press SHIFT-F7 to exit.

 Operating the emulator is pretty simple, and only a few keys are needed to control it.
 Here is a list of the keys that affect emulator operation: